matijaoe/modern-javascript-snippets/README.md

 </table>

-## TypeScript specific
+## TypeScript
-Only applied to .ts and .tsx files
+Available only in .ts and .tsx files

 ### Declarations